vishvAsa/vedAH_sAma/meta/shAkhA.md

 > Gautama SV: Said to have been prevalent in Tamil Nadu and in Andhra Pradesh till the 17th cent.
 C.E.
 Many followers of the Kauthuma school in Andhra Pradesh still call themselves ‘Gautamas’.
 > Bhallavi SV: Said to have been prevalent in Karnataka and parts of North India.

-> Shatyayaniya ,Gautama, Vyasa ,Bhaguri,Olundi,Goulgulvi,Bhan- umanoupamayava,Karati,Mashaka argya shakha,Varshagagavya , Shakugitre shakhas - extinct
+> Shatyayaniya ,Gautama, Vyasa ,Bhaguri, Olundi,Goulgulvi, Bhanumanoupamayava, Karati, Mashaka argya shakha,Varshagagavya , Shakugitre shakhas - extinct